A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Via Public Transportation

-There are multiple public transit options available to get to Golden Gate Park depending on where you’re coming from in the city.
-Consult the SFMTA trip planner to find the best route!
+Multiple public transit options are available to get to Golden Gate Park depending on where you’re coming from in the city.
+Consult the SFMTA trip planner to find the best route from your location!

 Rideshare

-You could also Uber/Lyft into Golden Gate Park, or to the closest entrance to your activity for the day.
-Traffic in the park during the weekends is pretty bad, so I’d suggest putting your drop-off location as one of the entrances so you’re not paying to sit in traffic in the park!
+You could also Uber/Lyft into Golden Gate Park.
+Traffic in the park during the weekends is pretty bad, so I’d suggest putting your drop-off location as one of the entrances so you’re not paying to sit in traffic!

 Bike/Scooter

 There are multiple Lyft bikes and Lime scooters throughout the city.
-You could use this as a way to get you into and around the park.
-Or if you have your own bike, ride it over to the park!
+You could use these to get into and around the park.
+Or, if you have your own bike, ride it to the park!

 Getting around Golden Gate Park

 Now that you’re in Golden Gate Park, what’s the best way to get around?
-I mean, you don’t want to have to move your car once you’ve scored a parking spot or order another Uber.
+You don’t want to move your car once you’ve scored a parking spot or order another Uber.

 If you’re like, this is too much activity for me, there is also a FREE Golden Gate Park Shuttle with multiple stops throughout the park.
 Click here to find free shuttle stops!